xapundel/think2020/README.md

 ### Cleanup

-To unregister device run the following command:
+To unregister device node and stop all running services created by Horizon agent on it, run the following command:

 ```bash
 make unregister-node